Welcome

 A deed is a written document that must state it is a deed, be signed by the executing party in the presence of a witness, and be delivered as a deed.

-A deed is required for the transfer of a freehold, the grant of a lease for more than three years, and the creation or transfer of most legal interests (such as legal mortgages and easements).
+Common transactions requiring a deed include transfers of freehold, the grant or assignment of a lease for more than three years, the grant of a legal mortgage/charge, and the express grant or reservation of legal easements and profits.

 Worked Example 1.1